 Build your target audience profiles

 To influence your audience, you have to know them first.
-Know them and then isolate emerging personalities.
+As part of your website content strategy, get to know them and isolate emerging personalities.
 Use data to build multiple experience profiles — that is, the multitude of ways you expect users of different types to engage with your site and content.
 Scan your analytics to get a sense of how people are using your website — where they are entering and exiting and how long they’re hanging around.

 Understand that not all of your targets can be reached through your website.
 Social media, email, paid ads, and other marketing channels can be target-rich environments equal to or exceeding the performance of your website, depending on your industry.